 See EDU 359.
 Offered by the Division of Education, for those students contemplating Ohio licensure in Political Science teaching.

-POL 363 SEMINAR IN POLITICAL SCIENCE
+POL 363 SEMINAR IN POLITICAL SCIENCE Two or three credit hours

 A junior-level seminar dealing with topics in a seminar format that are not covered elsewhere in the offerings.
 Not offered every year.